calliope-project/euro-calliope/README.md

 ## Associated repositories

 Small datasets that are not available for direct download are stored in the [Euro-Calliope datasets repository](https://github.com/calliope-project/euro-calliope-datasets).
+These datasets are either from proprietary sources or have required manual data processing from non-standard formats (e.g. PDFs).
+The processing pipeline for these datasets is described in associated README files found in each subdirectory.

 ## Run the tests